Mexico coronavirus update: total 16 deaths, 848 cases of COVID-19 confirmed (+131 in a day)

 In case of death, take a lung biopsy, approximately two centimeters and three of the visibly affected lung parenchyma and place it in a viral transport medium.

-If the person goes to the doctor and in the interview reports a history of being in China, "the doctor of first contact after identifying a patient with suspected disease by 2019-nCoV should perform the interrogation and care of the case under standard precautions and by drops in an isolated, well-ventilated cubicle and keep the door closed.
+If the person goes to the doctor and in the interview reports a history of being in China, "the doctor of the first contact after identifying a patient with the suspected disease by 2019-nCoV should perform the interrogation and care of the case under standard precautions and by drops in an isolated, well-ventilated cubicle and keep the door closed.